Debate concerning the

 THE ACOUSTIC CHAMBER AND FARADAY CAGE.

-Another point worth noting is that Persinger does his God Helmet procedures with the subjects an acoustic chamber equipped as a Faraday Cage, (an environment free of electromagnetic pollution), while Granqvist used an "isolation" chamber.
+Another point worth noting is that Persinger does the magnetic stimulation procedures with his subjects in an acoustic chamber equipped as a Faraday Cage, (an environment free of electromagnetic pollution), while Granqvist used an "isolation" chamber.
 A significant portion of the temporal lobe's activity is given over to monitoring ambient sound.
 The silence achieved in a proper acoustic chamber helps in eliciting the phenomena Persinger is known for, and it's replacement by a quiet isolation chamber deprives the sessions of true silence.
 This can reduce the number of experiences reported, as optimal conditions for the less-sensitive subjects are no longer present.
 Complete silence isn't needed for all God Helmet effects, but it seems to help with the 'sensed presence'.

 Granqvist's isolation chamber was significantly smaller than Persinger's.
 Two cubic meters instead of the seven used in Persinger's lab.
 A bit cramped.
 Sensing a presence is a lot less likely if the space isn't big enough for both the 'presence' and the subject.
 The pictures shows Persinger's God Helmet and the experimental chamber (really a small room) with a happy member of his team.